 A chronic aggregate exposure assessment includes food, drinking water, and residential exposure, however, no chronic residential exposure is anticipated for acifluorfen.
-As reported in sections 4.2.3. and 4.2.4. of this document, drinking water levels of comparison (DWLOCs) using modeled concentrations were calculated for use as a surrogate measure of water exposure because uncertainties in the water monitoring data precluded their use in quantitative risk assessments.
+As reported in sections 4.2.3. and 4.2.4. of this document, drinking water levels of comparison (DWLOCs) were compared to modeled water concentrations because uncertainties in the water monitoring data precluded their use in quantitative risk assessments.
 The DWLOC{chronic} is the concentration in drinking water as a part of the aggregate chronic exposure that occupies no more than 100% of the chronic PAD.

 There may be a concern if water exposure is greater than the DWLOC.
-As shown in Table 7, the modeled concentrations in surface and drinking water are much less than the $DWLOC{chronic}$ and there is no concern for chronic non-cancer aggregate exposure.
+As shown in Table 7, the modeled concentrations in surface and drinking water are much less than the DWLOC{chronic} and there is no concern for chronic non-cancer aggregate exposure.